revaldinho/opc/docs/opc2spec.md

 OPC2 is a second minimal implementation of a [One Page Computer](.) which fits into a single Xilinx XC9572 CPLD.

-OPC2 is a load/store based machine with an 8 bit datapath and an 10 bit address space.
+OPC2 is a load/store based machine with an 8 bit datapath and a 10 bit address space.
 Like the OPC1 it supports 3 addressing modes:

    * immediate - where the operand byte holds an 8 immediate data value or is ignored